Informal and Privatized Transit: Incentives, Efficiency and Coordination: Related Literature

-By studying the allocation of drivers to serve riders in mobility systems, our work relates to the ridesharing and shared rides literature.
-Queuing theory has been used to model and design prices for ridehailing systems~\citep{banerjee-johari-2015,banerjee-johari-2016}, typically in stochastic and stationary settings, unlike Vickrey's deterministic and non-stationary bottleneck model.
+By studying the allocation of drivers to serve riders in mobility systems, our work relates to the ride-sharing and shared rides literature.
+Queuing models have been used to study pricing in ride-hailing~\citep{banerjee-johari-2015,banerjee-johari-2016}, typically in stochastic and stationary settings, unlike Vickrey's deterministic and non-stationary bottleneck model.
 Shared rides services have been studied from the lens of online stochastic optimization~\citep{aouad-or-2022,ashlagi-2019} and dynamic programming~\citep{yan-pricing-2024,jacquillat-2025}.
 These works treat rider arrival as exogenous, and do not model the option for riders to strategically time their entry into the market, which we incorporate in our model.
 These works study exclusively matching pairs of riders together, with the exception of~\cite{alonso-mora-2017}, which considers higher-capacity shared rides but abstracts from strategic rider and driver behavior and pricing.
-Overall, these works study discrete models, as opposed to the fluid model studied in our work, though fluid approximations are often useful even in discrete models for designing algorithms with provable guarantees~\citep{aouad-or-2022,feng-2023-two}.
+Overall, these works study discrete models while we use a fluid model, though fluid approximations are often useful even in discrete models for designing algorithms with guarantees~\citep{aouad-or-2022,feng-2023-two}.

-Beyond our PoA and modeling contributions, our analysis of settings in which informal or privatized transit coexists with public transit relates to a broader literature on interactions between public transit and other modes, including ride-hailing~\citep{wei-2022-transit-planning,erhardt2022transportation,yang2025regulating} and informal or privatized transit~\citep{bjorkegren2025public} services.
-While much of this literature is empirical or simulation-based~\citep{southAfrica-minibus,bjorkegren2025public,zwick2017analysis,ozbilen2016integration,SALOMON1985259}, a smaller set of modeling-based approaches study competition between public and informal transit, typically using stylized corridor models~\citep{YANG2001411,682031e3-61b5-308e-a223-92da659cd473} or network formulations~\citep{3101dc9f-a199-3c06-8cf6-9ab39e54f36a}.
-Our work differs by adopting a leader–follower framework in which decentralized informal operators choose profit-maximizing routes in response to a public authority's routing decisions.
-In this sense, our work is most closely related to the Stackelberg routing literature~\citep{stackelberg-roughgarden,krichene-2014}, which we discuss in Section~\ref{sec:stackelberg-routing}.